Kristerfer Burnett - District 8

 Baltimore, Maryland 21202

-Kristerfer Burnett, a lifelong Baltimorean, lives in the Edmondson Village community where he and his wife, Vanessa, are third-generation homeowners.
+Kristerfer Burnett, a lifelong Baltimorean, lives in Southwest Baltimore where he and his wife, Vanessa, are third-generation homeowners.
 He was educated through both the Baltimore City and County public school systems.
 He is a graduate of the University of Maryland-College Park where he earned a Bachelor's Degree in African-American Studies with a concentration in Public Policy.
 He then earned a Masters Degree in Public Policy at the University of Maryland Baltimore County.

 Kristerfer's journey into community organizing began at a young age as he watched as his grandmother organize her neighbors in effort to save their neighborhood from the expansion of Johns Hopkins Hospital in East Baltimore.
 He carried those lessons with him as an undergraduate, serving as a founding member of the student-led social justice advocacy organization, Community Roots.